 17.1.
 Failure to signal (NRS 484B.413)

-The Nevada crime of failing to signal before changing lanes or making a turn is a misdemeanor in Nevada.
-The fine in the City of Las Vegas is $205.
+Failing to signal before changing lanes or making a turn is a civil infraction in Nevada.
+The penalty in the City of Las Vegas is $205.
 And the DMV levies one (1) demerit point.18

 17.2.
 Tailgating (NRS 484B.127)